Charge transport properties in a novel holographic quantum phase transition model: Conclusion and discussion

 \section{Conclusion and discussion}

-In this paper, we study the properties of charge transport on a special EMDA theory \cite{Donos:2014uba,Fu:2022qtz}.
-We specially focus on the novel metallic state, which has two different metallic phases: the normal metallic phase and the novel metallic phase \cite{Donos:2014uba,Fu:2022qtz}.
-We numerically study the scaling behaviors of two different metallic phases.
-The numerical results are excellently consistent with the analytical ones determined by the near horizon geometry \cite{Donos:2014uba}.
+In this paper, we investigate the properties of charge transport on a special EMDA theory with novel QPTs \cite{Donos:2014uba,Fu:2022qtz}.
+We specially focus on the novel metallic state, which has two distinct metallic phases: normal metallic phase and novel metallic phase \cite{Donos:2014uba,Fu:2022qtz}.
+We investigate the scaling behaviour of two different metallic phases using numerical approaches.
+The analytical results determined by the near horizon geometry are in great agreement with the numerical ones \cite{Donos:2014uba,Donos:2014cya}.

-We mainly focused on the low-frequency behaviors of AC conductivity in the two different metallic phases.
-We assume the modified Drude formula \eqref{Holographic modify formula}, derived in the holographic dual system of EMA theory and Gubser-Rocha-axions model \cite{Davison:2015bea,Zhou:2015qui}, is universal and also applicable to our present novel metallic state.
-A remarkable characteristic is that the normal metallic phase is a coherent system with vanishing intrinsic conductivity $\sigma_Q$, which is independent of the strength of the momentum dissipation.
-As we all know, the usual axions dual system changes from a coherent phase to an incoherent one with the strength of the momentum dissipation increasing.
-But the novel metallic phase is an incoherent system with non-vanishing $\sigma_Q$.
-Away from the QCP, $\sigma_Q$ increases, which indicates that the incoherent behavior becomes stronger.
-These differences between the two phases can be attributed to the different IR geometries.
-We expect to reveal the mechanisms underlying these characteristics of AC conductivity in near future.
+We systematically investigate the low-frequency AC conductivity characteristics in the two distinct metallic phases since they better depict the exotic metallic behavior.
+We postulate that the modified Drude formula \eqref{Holographic modify formula}, which was obtained in the holographic dual system of EMA theory and Gubser-Rocha-axions model \cite{Davison:2015bea,Zhou:2015qui}, is universal and also applicable to our current novel metallic states.
+The study discovers that the normal metallic phase is a coherent system, which is a notable property and distinct from the dual system of typical axions model which transits from coherent phase to incoherent phase as the momentum dissipation increases, whereas the novel metallic phase is an incoherent system.
+When the strength of the momentum dissipation increases, the incoherent behavior in the novel metallic phase becomes stronger.
+The disparities between the two phases can be attributed to the differing IR geometries.
+We expect to reveal the mechanisms underlying these characteristics of AC conductivity in the near future.